get-alex/alex/readme.md

 $ yarn global add alex
 ```

-For a practical, step-by-step guide to integrating alex into your project's workflow, check out this tutorial: [Setting up alex in your project][setup-tutorial]
+Or you can follow this step-by-step tutorial: [Setting up alex in your project][setup-tutorial]

 <!--alex disable wacko stupid-->